johanneswseitz/printhelloworld.de/content/nobody-ever-got-fired-for-buying-a-framework.md

 However, the question on my mind is not so much **when** people started using frameworks as a substitute for good design.
 I am more interested in the **why**?

 In my career as a software developer I've been working with frameworks quite a lot.
 That is when I came to hypothesise about the incentives that lead to the adoption of frameworks.
-I also suffert from the often overlooked drawbacks of building upon a framework.
+I also suffered from the often overlooked drawbacks of building upon a framework.

 This essay is the first in a series, explaining my thoughts why businesses choose to buy into frameworks in a big way.
 The next article in this series will explain why I feel some developers cling too much to their frameworks.
 The final article in this series will contain my advice for evaluating and choosing frameworks.
 So let's get started!